jian-fang/Parallel-Snappy-Decompression/README.md

 This is a modify Snappy compression/decompression algorithm from Google (https://github.com/andikleen/snappy-c).

+License of this work follows the License of Snappy ((https://github.com/andikleen/snappy-c)).

 Two main changes are:

 1) Optimize the sequential dependency in the decompression by adding selection of copy position during the compression procedure.
 The modified compression algorithm is Snappy compatable.
 A threshold is added to decide whether the hash table can be